aphp/Cohort360-Back-end/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## About the project

-**Cohort360-Back-end** serves as the backend of two main web applications: _Portail_ & _Cohort360_.
+**Cohort360-Back-end** serves as the backend of two main web applications: **Portail** & [**Cohort360**](https://github.com/aphp/Cohort360).
-_Portail_ aims to allow controlling accesses to EDS (Entrepôts de Données de Santé) data.
+**Portail** provides capabilities to manage and control access to EDS data (Entrepôts de Données de Santé).

-The main functionalities are to allow:
+The main functionalities are:
-* Users to give access to other users over patient nominative or pseudonymised data
+* Allow users to give access to other users over patient nominative or pseudonymized data.
-* Users to allow other users to give these accesses
+* Provide users with managing roles in order to allow other users to control accesses.
-* Cohort360 users to ask for exports of their cohorts and download them as CSV files or transfer them to Jupyter workspaces
+* Allow **Cohort360** users to export their cohorts and download them in CSV format or transfer them to Jupyter workspaces.
-* Admins to manage Jupyter and Unix workspaces
+* Allow admins to manage Jupyter workspaces

 ### Built With